beyarkay/masters-thesis/src/05_results.md

 - NOTE: have an explanation that precision/validation/f1 is always on the validation set unless otherwise noted.

+TODO: NB very important for entire chapter.
+All text in images have to be as big as the caption text.
+NB there are many figures in this chapter that do not adhere to this.
+Please rectify....

+TODO: add tSNE to appendix

+TODO: Export large PCA plot as PNG

 -->

-This chapter will discuss the results obtained from the experiments described the Methodology chapter.
-The dataset will be described and some preliminary analysis done in in Section \ref{dataset-description}.
+This chapter will discuss the results obtained from the experiments described in the Methodology chapter.
+The dataset will be described and some preliminary analysis done in Section \ref{dataset-description}.
 Section
 \ref{comparison-of-hypothetical-models} will compare some hypothetical models and explore their performance characteristics, so as to better understand common failure cases for the dataset at hand.
 Section \ref{model-justification}